SashaTlr/Stack-Flow-Over/README.md

 # Stack-Flow-Over

 Mini Stack Overflow clone using Rails, shallow nesting, ReST principles, ActiveRecord, polymorphic associations, and bcrypt user authorization.
+App has functionality to post a question, answer, comments on questions, and comments on answers.
+Users are able to upvote and downvote questions, answers, and comments, and cannot submit multiple votes.
+Users can register and login via bcrypt gem.

 Team members:
 - Sasha Tailor